PSP-Archive/ARK-4/README.md

 There are three ways to update `ARK`:

-  - Use the `System Update` feature in the `XMB`.
+  - Use the `System Update` feature in the `XMB` or the `Custom Launcher`.
 Requires your PSP/Vita to be connected to the internet.
   - Copy the `UPDATE` folder to `/PSP/GAME/` and run it.
   - Copy `ARK_01234` folder and (on PSP) run `ARK Loader` again to install new flash0 files.